Shopify/app-bridge-tutorial/docs/setup.md

     <img width="672" src="img/ngrok.png">

-8. In the Shopify Partners Dashboard, create a new app.
+8. In the Shopify Partners Dashboard, [create a new public app](https://help.shopify.com/en/api/getting-started/authentication/public-authentication#generate-credentials-from-your-partner-dashboard).

     Paste the URL from ngrok into the 'App URL' field.